Shamilkv34/book/nostarch/chapter02.md

 which actually introduces a new problem.
 It doesn’t seem like the user can quit!

-The user could always interrupt the program by using the keyboard shortcut ctrl-C. But there’s another way to escape this insatiable monster, as mentioned in the `parse` discussion in “Comparing the Guess to the Secret Number” on page
+The user could always interrupt the program by using the keyboard shortcut CTRL-C. But there’s another way to escape this insatiable monster, as mentioned in the `parse` discussion in “Comparing the Guess to the Secret Number” on page
-XX: if the user enters a non-number answer, the program will crash.
+23: if the user enters a non-number answer, the program will crash.
 We can take advantage of that to allow the user to quit, as shown here:

 ```